-yapf and autopep8 can be configured with style files placed in the project root directory (determined by elpy-project-root).
+yapf and autopep8 can be configured with style files placed in the project root directory (determined by elpy-project-root). black can be configured in the pyproject.toml file of your project.

 4.12 Profiling

 Elpy allows one to profile python scripts asynchronously using cProfile.